Up to 50% off sofas & mattresses — limited‑time deals.

 Do Three Quick Swatch Tests Before Buying

-1. Crocking test (dye transfer): Rub the swatch hard with a clean white cotton cloth, dry and slightly damp; look for color on the cloth.
+1. Crocking test (dye transfer): Rub the swatch with a clean white cotton cloth, first dry and then slightly damp.
+Check whether color shows up on the cloth.

-2. Spill-and-blot test: Drop water and a small amount of oil; wait two minutes, then blot (don’t rub).
-Note whether it beads, spreads, or darkens the fabric.
+2. Spill-and-blot test: Drop on a little water and a little oil, wait two minutes, then blot instead of rubbing.
+Watch whether the liquid beads, spreads, or leaves a darkened mark.

-3. Snag and abrasion simulation: Drag a fingernail lightly, then rub the swatch briskly for 30 seconds; check for pulled loops, fuzzing, or immediate pilling.
+3. Snag and abrasion simulation: Drag a fingernail lightly across the swatch, then rub it briskly for 30 seconds.
+Check for fuzzing, early pilling, or pulled loops.

 Construction Details That Change How Fabric Feels and Wears